trucomanx/LocalVsGlobalKidneyStone/1-dataset-processing/data/dataset-article/README.md

-This directory has the datasets
+This directory contains the datasets.